Writing a successful personal statement

 1. Get the basics right

 You need to spend a lot of time making sure that your personal statement sounds professional – this means excellent grammar, spelling and punctuation, and a good choice of words.
 It is definitely advisable to read example personal statements online, but you need to make sure that you don’t let any stock phrases creep into your own statement.
-There is nothing worse than a personal statement which looks like it has been cut and paste from the internet.
+There is nothing worse than a personal statement which looks like it has been cut and pasted from the internet.
 Make sure you ask someone else to check your statement – it is all too easy to miss errors when the same 600 words have been swimming before your eyes for a whole day.

 2. Follow the instructions